bloomberg/chromium.bb/README.md

 ## Build dependencies

-Although we plan to address this in the future, there are currently some build dependencies that you will need to provide yourself.

- - `gcc`
- - `gn`

-   If you have a Chromium checkout, you can use `//buildtools/<system>/gn`.
-   Otherwise, on 64-bit Linux you may use `//tools/install-build-tools.sh` to obtain a copy of `gn`.
+Run `./tools/install-build-tools.sh` from the root source directory to obtain a copy of the following build tools:

+ - Build file generator: `gn`
- - `clang-format`
+ - Code formatter: `clang-format`

-   `clang-format` may be provided by your OS, found under a Chromium checkout at `//buildtools/<system>/clang-format`, or downloaded in a similar manner to `gn` via `//tools/install-build-tools.sh`.
+You will have to obtain and install these yourself:

+ - Compiler toolchain: Currently, this is `gcc` on Linux, and `clang` on Mac (from Xcode).
- - `ninja`
+ - Builder: `ninja`

    [GitHub releases](https://github.com/ninja-build/ninja/releases)